dmah42/sprinkle/README.md

 ## Modules
 ### Worker
  Responsible for doing work.
-Exposes a gRPC service definition defined in `proto/hive.proto`.
+Exposes a gRPC service definition defined in `proto/swarm.proto`.

 ### Swarm
-User-facing command line for running work on a hive.
+User-facing command line for running work on a swarm.

 ### UI
-Simple HTTP server to monitor the hive.
+Simple HTTP server to monitor the swarm.

 ## Example command line
 Start a worker